TimeIncOSS/advanced-rss-widget/README.md

 ## License

-The Advanced RSS Widget is licensed under the GPL v2 or later.
+The Advanced RSS Widget plugin is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as